 How to Record Your Own High-Quality Audiobook in 6 Steps

-Recording your own audiobook is not uncommon among indie authors, especially those who’ve written personal books like memoirs.
-While the best results will come from working with professional narrators and producers, some authors may find it financially or creatively rewarding to do it themselves.
+Recording your own audiobook is common among indie authors, especially for people who’ve written personal books like memoirs.
+While the best results come from working with professional narrators and producers, some authors may find it financially or creatively rewarding to carry out the process themselves.

 Before you start recording, you have to know the standards that your audiobook has to meet to be accepted by distributors.
 Aggregators and distributors are very particular about the audio standards that they require — and understandably so!
 They have to ensure consistency in the quality of audio they offer to avoid complaints and refunds.
 So let’s look at these requirements that your audiobook has to meet.

 - Each chapter of your book has to be an MP3 file not exceeding 120 minutes;

 - Each chapter must begin with a pause and then a header announcement (e.g., Chapter 1);

 - All audio must fall between -23dB and -18dB;